missionpinball/mpf-docs/machine_vars/index.rst

 with an expiration time which means they're cleared out if MPF boots after the time has passed.
 (For example, the number of credits on the machine might only persist for a few hours.)

-Machine variables are similar to
-:doc:`player variables </game_logic/players/index>`, except that
-machine variables are machine-wide and persist between games.
-(In fact, machine variables can be configured to be saved to disk so they also persist between reboots of MPF.)

 Like player variables, you can use machine variables in your config files, particularly in text display widgets, to show things on your display.